lrrfantasy/Go/README.markdown

 ##Install

-Run `./init.sh` in the directory which you put Go in
+Run `./init.sh` in the directory which you put Go in.

 ##Usage